 In September 2014 I took a chance that required a very large element of risk and faith, and that chance’s name is Mike Hogan.

-(Usually any posts about the miniature schnauzers are done on Sassy the Highly Opinionated Schnauzer’s page Schnauzer Snips, but she gave me permission to post on this topic.)
+(Usually any posts about the miniature schnauzers are done on Sassy the Highly Opinionated Schnauzer’s blog Schnauzer Snips, but she gave me permission to post on this topic.)

 For nearly 24 years we have adopted miniature schnauzers from rescue organizations.
 Our first miniature schnauzer, Kerie, was from a rescue organization in Houston Texas, where we volunteered as Caring Critters Animal Assisted Therapy Volunteers, visiting health care facilities, residential homes, and shelters with animals to foster the human-animal bond.